Evanidus14/Aldrnari-Gamepad-Setup/README.md

 - LB + Start (Long Hold) - Shoulder Cam Switch

 RB Modifier Keybinds - This button must be held down for the following keybinds to work
-- R1 + R2 - Standing Power Attack
+- RB + Right Trigger - Standing Power Attack
-- R1 + Dpad Left - Group 5
+- RB + Dpad Left - Group 5
-- R1 + Dpad Down - Group 6
+- RB + Dpad Down - Group 6
-- R1 + Dpad Right - Group 7
+- RB + Dpad Right - Group 7
-- R1 + Dpad Up - Group 8
+- RB + Dpad Up - Group 8
-- R1 + Square - Left Power Attack
+- RB + X - Left Power Attack
-- R1 + Cross - Backwards Power Attack
+- RB + A - Backwards Power Attack
-- R1 + Circle - Right Power Attack
+- RB + B - Right Power Attack
-- R1 + Triangle - Forward Power Attack
+- RB + Y - Forward Power Attack
-- R1 + Select (left side) - ENB Lens Toggle
+- RB + Select - ENB Lens Toggle
-- R1 + Start (right Side) - ENB Screenshot
+- RB + Start - ENB Screenshot
-- R1 + Left Stick Click - Lichdom Mode Change
+- RB + Left Stick Click - Lichdom Mode Change

-Campfire Actions (Hold Left Side Pad Button) - You must hold the Left Side Pad (LSP) Button for the following keybinds to work
+Campfire Actions (Hold Select Button) - You must hold the Select Button for the following keybinds to work
-- LSP + Square - Create Item
+- Select + X - Create Item
-- LSP + Cross - Instincts
+- Select + A - Instincts
-- LSP + Circle - Harvest Wood
+- Select + B - Harvest Wood
-- LSP + Triangle - Build Campfire
+- Select + Y - Build Campfire

 ## MCM & Control Settings

 You're nearly there!
-We just need to change one vanilla keyboard control and setup the MCMs for our hotkeys to work correctly.
+Now we can go in-game and do the final steps.

+NOTE: Like was mentioned in the beginning of the readme, you need to follow this guide AFTER you've already done the initial Aldrnari MCM setup.
+What I like to do is start a fresh new game, get ALL the MCM settings from the main guide taken care of, then I make a save.
+THEN, once you've gotten this far in the controller guide, load up that save with the MCM steps for the main guide complete already and add these final steps on top of it.
+When you finish, save again.
+Now you will have a base save that you can start new games from that is already all set up with all the MCM options from both the main guide and this controller guide without having to do them every time you start a new game.

 ### Vanilla Control Changes

-You have but one key to change here, and that is to remap the command Run from "shift" to "Numpad."
+#### Use Your Keyboard For This Step!
+You need to load the custom control map we created for our configurations to work.
+To do that, simply open the controls option in the main menu while in your base save and hit the "Restore Defaults" option.
+This will load all of our custom bindings.
+If you miss this step, you will have messed up controls and navigating menus will be hell.

 ### MCM Settings

 It is imperative that you map all keys exactly as they are in this guide!
-The configurations were built around these specific keybinds, so if you change any of them, you'll have to change the Steam Controller Configurations as well.
+The configurations were built around these specific keybinds, so if you change any of them, you'll have to change the Steam Controller Configurations and custom control map as well.

 #### Campfire
 - Gameplay